nickbrandt/GitLab/doc/user/discussions/index.md

 Alternatively, every pending comment has a button to finish the entire review.

 ![Review submission](img/review_preview.png)

+Submitting the review will send a single email to every notifiable user of the merge request with all the comments associated to it.

+Replying to this email will, consequentially, create a new comment on the associated merge request.

 ## Filtering notes

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/26723) in GitLab 11.5.